Gelisob/perseverance-raw-images-downloader/README.md

 Step 1: Download or Clone the GitHub repository

-Step 2: Navigate into ´/perseverance-raw-images-downloader´
+Step 2: Navigate into `/perseverance-raw-images-downloader`

-Step 3: To install the dependencies run 'pip3 install -r requirements.txt'
+Step 3: To install the dependencies run `pip3 install -r requirements.txt`

-Step 4: Start the downloader by running 'python3 downloader.py'
+Step 4: Start the downloader by running `python3 downloader.py`